culture-of-development/culture-of-development.github.io/source/_posts/how-we-sped-up-random-forest-processing-getting-the-lay-of-the-land.md

 32:leaf=0.0885346606,cover=1061.10071
 {% raw %}</pre>{% endraw %}

-And there are 1,000 of these trees.
-Due to the way this model was trained, the missing branch, which you would normally take when a feature is missing, is always the "no" branch.
+This snippet shows two trees, delimited by the lines that start with `booster[` and there are 1,000 of these trees.
+Due to the way this model was trained, the missing branch, which you would normally take when a feature is missing from the sample, is always the "no" branch.
 This is because we replace all values with 0 if they are missing, and all features have a positive value in our problem space.
 The gain and cover variables are just output from the model for your information but do not affect the tree at all.
 The first number is the index of the line that is referred to by the "yes" and "no" parameters.
 The features are numbered 0 through about 840 in our data, so when you see `fXXX` it means feature number XXX in the input.
 The input to these, as you can see from the `Evaluate` function is just an array of doubles.

+### How close are we?

+Let's try it out real fast, and see.
+This is just using a simple timer wrapped around running this code with 5000 examples.
+One caveat here, make sure you run this in release mode or your times will be wildly different.

+> TestXGBoostNaiveTiming - Time taken for 5000 evaluations: 233.8478 ms

+Hey that's not so bad, only a factor of about 10 to go.
+I should point out here that when you're trying to reach a specific performance goal, the actual machine you're going to be running this on makes a difference.
+My dev box gets an update about every other year, and is much more powerful than a lot of our production servers, especially the ones this will be running on.
+In an ideal world, we would run this test on the machine we care about, but since we're so far from the goal already, it's not time for that yet.

+But wait up, let's not get ahead of ourselves, let's verify this is actually generating the correct values too.
+Keep in mind that there are a bunch of samples here that we used for the timing that we can now use to verify it is spitting out the correct values.
+These samples, and the expected outputs, were provided to us by our data scientist.

+{% codeblock lang:csharp %}
+const int probablity_feature_index = 840;
+foreach(var sample in samples)
+{
+    var actual = model.EvaluateProbability(sample.Value);
+    var expected = sample.Value[probablity_feature_index];
+    Assert.InRange(actual, expected - 1e-06, expected + 1e-06);
+}
+{% endcodeblock %}

+And the results of running this test are a pass, so \o/ we're on the right track!

+### What's next?

+Next time we're going to take a look at some really basic improvements which will net us a fair amount of win.
+The first step for designing anything is to get it working correctly, and set a baseline, then these next few things we address will be very common tips that can show some major improvements in your applications with only minor changes.